Read-The-Question/rtq-review/src/pages/md/papers/csse--11-plus--maths--2015--sample-paper-2.md

-Plot the labels under the axis
+Plot the labels Car, Bike, Bus, Walk and Taki in the order under the axis

 *ABBR: TODO:: Add drawing ends.*